Mason (surname): England

 Following the Norman Conquest in 1066, the surname Mason was found in various counties and shires throughout England but one of the oldest was found in Kent on the Isle of Thanet.
 One of the earliest records on the name was found in London c.
 1130 when John Macun was listed there at that time.

 Italy

 In Italy The surname Mason was first found in Piedmont (Italian: Piemonte, Piedmontese and Occitan: Piemont) in the 13th century.
 Early records show the Masini family, decedents of a long line of counts, lived there.
 Members included Oddone, elected captain of the commune in 1284, and Oddonnino, governor of a town, Vercelli, in 1290.

 Enormous variation of the Italian surname occurred in the medieval era.
 The modern day variations of Mason include Masella, Maselli, Masellis, Masetti, Masetto, Masi, Masiello, Masillo, Masin, Masina, Masini, Masino, Masiol, Maso, Masolini, Masolo, Mason, Masoni, Masotti, Masselli, Massetti, Massini, Masucci, Masuccio, Masulli, Masullo, Masutti, Masutto and many more.

 France

-The name Mason originated as an occupational surname from the French family name Saint-Clair.
+The name Mason originated as an occupational surname (from the French word maçon, meaning "stoneworker" or "builder").
+The name came from the French family name Saint-Clair.
 The Saint-clair name has notable links to the Norman Conquest of 1066 and William the Conqueror.